Whether you’re a new graduate or looking to change gears in your career, you’ve likely considered the choice: Public accounting or private accounting?

 Long-term goals and career paths

 The career plan for public accountants is relatively straightforward.
 Most begin their careers as entry-level staff accountants.
 Then after a few years they may advance to senior accountant positions and eventually assume management or even partnership roles at their firms.
 Private accountants follow similar career paths, often starting as entry-level staff accountants before rising to managerial or, in some instances, CFO roles.
 Private accountants also attain a high level of industry specialization as they progress through their careers.

 Job outlook and salary comparisons

-According to Robert Half's latest Salary Guide, the hiring outlook for public and private accounting is strong.
+The hiring outlook for public and private accounting is strong.
 Candidates with three or more years of experience are in demand, but companies are also hiring new graduates.